algorithmhash/algorithms_datastructures/quickfind/README.md

 ## Con:

 There is a problem when approaching an issue like this.
 The union operation is too expensive.
-If you just have N commands on N objects which is not unreasonable, then they're either connected or not then that will take a quadratic time in squared time.
+If you just have N commands on N objects which is not unreasonable, then they're either connected or not, then that will take a quadratic time in squared time.
 Quadratic time is just too slow and the reason being is they just do not scale.